Source: Facebook, Quora, Twitter("X")

 [on battling the Basilisk]

 I knew Roko before he became an eponymous info-hazard (cf. Roko's Basilisk - Wikipedia).
-In view of the number of poor souls his eponymous basilisk has tormented (I wish I were exaggerating - I heard of another case only last week) maybe Roko should consider changing his name by deed poll - though I guess approaching him with this suggestion calls for a certain delicacy.
+In view of the number of poor souls his eponymous basilisk has tormented (I wish I were exaggerating - I heard of another case only last week) maybe Roko should consider changing his name by deed poll - though approaching him with this suggestion calls for a certain delicacy.

 Anyhow...Andrés throws down the gauntlet: